Today, I want to share something critical to survival…

 So those are my 10 best desert survival tips.

-But before you go, I have a question for you, “what are you going to do with this information?”
+But before you go, I have a question for you, “what will you do with this information?”

 If the answer is nothing, then you’re no better off than before you read this article.